rodin-physics/GrapheneQFT.jl/docs/src/guide.md

 ![](spec_func.png)

 ### Multiple Line Plots
-The astute reader would have noticed that `G_R` takes in a vector of `GrapheneState` Tuples, making it easy to calculate for multiple `GrapheneStates` simultaneously with a few manipulations of the data.
-Aa more interesting system is used as an example below.
+The astute reader would have noticed that `G_R` takes in a vector of `GrapheneState` Tuples, and the use of `[1]` in the script was to extract the first (and only) value in the result.
+The ability to generalize makes it easy to calculate `G_R` for multiple `GrapheneStates` simultaneously, with a few manipulations of the data.
+A more interesting system is used as an example below.
 ```@example guide
 using Plots#hide
 # Define coordinates and states